RutujaWanjari/MovieWebsite/README.md

 # MovieWebsite
-A website of movies with trailers
+A website of movies with trailers running on click.